Every Spider-Man comic, movie & game in Marvel’s Spider-Man 2 timeline

 The story sees Miles facing a childhood friend who has become The Tinkerer, the leader of an underground resistance.
-The game defines Miles as his own Spider-Man, setting up for the friendship and eventual rift he and Peter face in the upcoming Spider-Man 2.
+The game defines Miles as his own Spider-Man, setting up for the friendship and eventual rift he and Peter face in Spider-Man 2.

 Free Comic Book Day: Marvel’s Spider-Man 2